akuklev/HOCC/finitism.md

 $$ CZF + \text{Axiom of Choice} = ZFC $$

 CZF was designed as a system for modelling mathematical objects in the constructive setting.
-It is used to model constructive algebraic model strucutres in category theory and predicative constructive type theories.
+It is used to model algebraic model strucutres on simplicial and cubical sets in category theory and predicative constructive type theories.

 Since CZF lacks the powerset operation (which is substituted by a much weaker subset collection